LuanHenriqueR8/ng-block-ui/docs/http-module.md

 This module allows for blocking automatically during all HTTP requests made with the `HttpClient`

 ### Setup
 The core `BlockUIModule` should first be imported within the app.
-Once added, a seperate module called `BlockUIHttpModule` should then be imported to allow for HTTP blocking.
+Once added, a separate module called `BlockUIHttpModule` should then be imported to allow for HTTP blocking.

 ```ts
 import { HttpClientModule } from '@angular/common/http';